ubc-library-rc/rdm/content/10-2_Manual-Data-Anonymization.md

 **Step 2: Dates**

 Next, we’re going to identify and re-code specific dates in a way that will still allow data analysis.
 You should consider removing any dates that aren’t important for analysis.
 We will use <u>aggregation</u> for the “date of birth” variable.
-For example, 5-year age ranges will replace each individual birth dates
+For example, 5-year age ranges will replace each birth date.

 Examples of dates that could be linked to public records:
   - Specific days